Arab culture: Media in Arab culture

 Journalism ethics is a system of values that determines what constitutes "good" and "bad" journalism.
 A system of media values consists of and is constructed by journalists' and other actors' decisions about issues like what is "newsworthy," how to frame the news, and whether to observe topical "red lines."
 Such a system of values varies over space and time, and is embedded within the existing social, political, and economic structures in a society.
 William Rugh states, "There is an intimate, organic relationship between media institutions and society in the way that those institutions are organized and controlled.
 Neither the institution nor the society in which it functions can be understood properly without reference to the other.
 This is certainly true in the Arab world."
 Media values in the Arab world therefore vary between and within countries.
 In the words of Lawrence Pintak and Jeremy Ginges (2008), “The Arab media are not a monolith.”

-Journalists in the Arab world hold many of the same values with their news generation as do journalists in the Western world.
-Journalists in the Arab world often aspire to Western norms of objectivity, impartiality, and balance.
-Kuldip Roy Rampal's study of journalist training programs in North Africa leads him to the conclusion that, "the most compelling dilemma faced by professional journalists, increasingly graduates of journalism degree programs, in the four Maghreb states is how to reconcile their preference for press freedom and objectivity with constraints imposed by political and legal factors that point to a pro-government journalism."
+Kuldip Roy Rampal's study of journalist training programs in North Africa led him to the conclusion that "the most compelling dilemma faced by professional journalists, increasingly graduates of journalism degree programs, in the four Maghreb states is how to reconcile their preference for press freedom and objectivity with constraints imposed by political and legal factors that point to a pro-government journalism."
 Iyotika Ramaprasad and Naila Nabil Hamdy state, “A new trend toward objectivity and impartiality as a value in Arab journalism seems to be emerging, and the values of Arab and Western journalism in this field have started to converge.”
 Further, many journalists in the Arab world express their desires for the media to become a fourth estate akin to the media in the West.
 In a survey of 601 journalists in the Arab world, 40% of them viewed investigation of the government as part of their job.

-Important differences between journalists in the Arab world and their Western counterparts are also apparent.
-Some journalists in the Arab world see no conflict between objectivity and support for political causes.
+Some Arab journalists see no conflict between objectivity and support for political causes.
 Ramprasad and Hamdy's sample of 112 Egyptian journalists gave the highest importance to supporting Arabism and Arab values, which included injunctions such as “defend Islamic societies, traditions and values” and “support the cause of the Palestinians.”
 Sustaining democracy through “examining government policies and decisions critically,” ranked a close second.

-Other journalists reject the notion of media ethics altogether because they see it as a mechanism of control.
+Other journalists reject the notion of media ethics because they see it as a mechanism of control.
 Kai Hafez states, “Many governments in the Arab world have tried to hijack the issue of media ethics and have used it as yet another controlling device, with the result that many Arab journalists, while they love to speak about the challenges of their profession, hate performing under the label of media ethics.”